How Many Sprays Of Perfume (How Much Is Too Much?)

 While it’s tempting to douse yourself in your favorite perfume, you may be overdoing it.

-Applying perfume is an art form in itself, and several factors must be considered before determining the optimal number of sprays to use.
+Applying perfume is an art form in itself, and several factors must be considered before determining the optimal number of sprays.

-For example, the concentration of perfume, the notes, and the application method can help determine the perfect number of sprays.
+For example, perfume concentration, notes, and application method can help determine the optimal number of sprays.

 However, a good rule to follow is less is more.
 You can always add more perfume, but it will be challenging to eliminate it.